 The Land

-The area where Springbank Secondary College is located, near the corner of Daws Road and Goodwood Road has a diverse story of land use under the management of several notable pioneers before the school was erected as Daws Road High in the mid 1960s.
+The area where Springbank Secondary College is located, near the corner of Daws Road and Goodwood Road has a diverse story of land use under the management of several pioneers before the school began as Daws Road High in the mid 1960s.

 With the more recent story of “Springbank Camp” from the Second World War the land that the school stands on has a unique background dating back to the beginnings of European settlement in South Australia.